INTERSTAT/Statistics-Contextualized/pilots/status.md

 * Models and metadata
   * list of variables has been identified [here](https://github.com/INTERSTAT/Statistics-Contextualized/issues/14#issuecomment-1071249281)
-  * no defined metadata model yet
+  * metadata model is defined in [Issue 14](https://github.com/INTERSTAT/Statistics-Contextualized/issues/14#issuecomment-1095203474)
-  * code lists to define (sex and institution_type variables)
+  * code lists are defined in [Issue 14](https://github.com/INTERSTAT/Statistics-Contextualized/issues/14#issuecomment-1095203474)
+   * ISCED, Institution type are defined in the issue and loaded in the MySQL repository
+   * codelist like sex and age class can be inherited from census if needed

 * French data
   * pipeline partly operational
   * extraction automated
   * transform partly operational (retrieving "nuts3" and "sex" variables in progress)
   * target RDF model to define?

 * Italian data
-  * pipeline not implemented.
-First step is to have a look at italian [datasets](https://github.com/INTERSTAT/Statistics-Contextualized/issues/14#issuecomment-1013005178) to get the same list of variables
+  * pipeline partly implemented (student attainment harmonization in relation to the common data model and ontology mapping to be completed) [Issue 14](https://github.com/INTERSTAT/Statistics-Contextualized/issues/14#issuecomment-1095203474)